 57 Pages Posted: 20 Apr 2020 Last revised: 23 Mar 2022

 Date Written: February 27, 2020

 This paper examines the effects of bi-directional cross-border equity flows on stock returns, volatility and valuation differential using the unique Stock Connect program in China as a natural experiment.
 Via Stock Connect, investors from Hong Kong (mainland China) can trade qualified stocks listed in Shanghai (Hong Kong).
-We find that southbound (northbound) investors net purchases predict returns of Hong Kong (Shanghai) stocks.
-However, southbound and northbound trades exhibit asymmetry in volatility-volume relationship; there is a positive (negative) relationship between lagged southbound (northbound) volume and volatility of connected stocks in Hong Kong (Shanghai).
-Southbound investors net purchase is positively related to lagged AH share price premium for dual-listed stocks and such trades reduces future valuation differential.
+We find that southbound (northbound) investors net purchases positively predict returns of connected Hong Kong (Shanghai) stocks.
+However, southbound and northbound trades have opposite effects on stock volatility: there is a positive (negative) relationship between lagged southbound (northbound) volume and volatility of connected stocks in Hong Kong (Shanghai).
+A higher price premium of A shares over H shares attracts more Southbound net flow which in turn leads to a lower AH share price premium.
 Our study shows that stock market integration facilitates information sharing and narrow valuation differential across previously segmented markets.
 But the effects of stock market integration depend importantly on local market environments such as investor clienteles.

-Keywords: Cross-Border Equity Trading, Shanghai-Hong Kong Stock Connect
+Keywords: Market Integration, Cross-Border Equity Flows, Information Transmission, Shanghai -Hong Kong Stock Connect

 Suggested Citation: Suggested Citation